(Passed, June 2002; last

 7. Voting Criteria.
 The criteria used by a member for acceptance or rejection of a record are based on that member's knowledge and experience and will not be specifically addressed in these rules.
 However, members are encouraged to accept or reject records on the basis of more‑or‑less objective criteria such as the adequacy of the field marks reported or the conditions under which the observations were made (e.g., lighting, weather, optical equipment, etc.) The veracity of the observer should not normally be questioned without good cause.

 8. Voting Members should accept or reject the sighting as a whole as opposed to accepting or rejecting an individual sight record.
 This means that all photographs, sight records, additional materials, expert opinions, and testimonials of Records Committee members or others, should be taken into account when deciding how to vote.

 9. Tabulation.
 There shall be a one-month deadline for members to vote on any given record in each round.
 If after the deadline at least seven members have voted yes or no, the record will be dealt with as in section IV.C.10 below.
 If an extension is needed it can easily be requested as in section III.D.2.a.

 10. Decisive and Non‑decisive Votes.

 c.
-For a Third Round record to be accepted, a simply majority of the votes will be required, provided that all members have voted or that at least 7 members have voted and the two-month deadline has passed.
+For a Third Round record to be accepted, a simply majority of the votes will be required, provided that all members have voted or that at least 7 members have voted and the deadline has passed.

 12. Upon completion of review and voting on a particular record the Secretary will notify the individual(s) submitting the record the results of the review.
 The notification will state if the record was accepted or not accepted and give a summary of the reasons for acceptance or non acceptance.